Case Blue: Notes

-Army Group A was under direct command of the OKH from 10 September 1942 until 22 November 1942, when von Kleist took over.
+Army Group A was under direct command of the OKH from 10 September 1942 until 22 November 1942, when Kleist took over.

 Not all of those tanks were serviceable at the beginning of the offensive, as tanks were in repair, already engaged in combat, refitting, or not present at the frontline.

-Took command upon von Bock being relieved by Hitler 17 July.
+Took command upon Bock being relieved by Hitler 17 July.

-Took command upon von Weichs being raised to army group command 17 July.
+Took command upon Weichs being raised to army group command 17 July.

 KIA 3 October at Storoshewoje on the Middle Don.

 Surrendered remains of Sixth Army at Stalingrad 31 January 1943.

 A set of plans for Fall Blau held by an officer of one of Stumme's panzer divisions fell into Soviet hands on 19 June.
 Furious at this breach, Hitler relieved Stumme 21 July and had him court-martialed.
 Stumme was reassigned to the Afrika Korps and was killed in action 12 October at El Alamein.

 Captured at Stalingrad 31 January 1943, died in captivity 9 February 1944.

 Executed by firing squad for war crimes November 1947.

 Committed suicide October 1944 following arrest by the Gestapo.

 Executed by firing squad in Yugoslavia for war crimes February 1947.

 Died of a brain tumor in American captivity 12 July 1945.

 The Third Romanian Army was later assigned to Army Group B and was one of the two Romanian armies heavily engaged in Operation Uranus.

 After the successful completion of the battle for the Kerch Peninsula, 11th Army was split and only parts of it were assigned to Army Group A.

 Relieved for military incompetence and reassigned March 1943.

 Relieved for military incompetence and reassigned 22 July.

 The Seventeenth Army of Army Group A stayed in the Kuban bridgehead.